The crazy thing about living a simple life is how hard it is to do. So I’m sharing some of the lessons we learned along the way.

 Finally, we were going to realize our dream of living a simple life.

-I’ve always wanted a White Farmhouse to remodel, however the property didn’t come with one.
+I’ve always wanted a White Farmhouse to remodel.
+However, the property didn’t come with one.
 Bummer!

-Although I wanted an industrial style farmhouse, the exact plan wasn’t to be found so I began drawing my own plan.
+Although I wanted an industrial-style farmhouse, the exact plan wasn’t to be found, so I began drawing my own plan.

-See 5 Steps to Plan Your Forever Home for more details about the planning process.
+Please look at 5 Steps to Plan Your Forever Home for more details about the planning process.

-I always wanted a white farmhouse and since this was our forever home, I knew it was my last chance.
+I always wanted a white farmhouse, and since this was our forever home, I knew it was my last chance.